 Sessions of the Legislature are broadcast via cable tv across Ontario.
 To find the channel and schedule for ONT.PARL, the Ontario Legislative Television Satellite Network, please consult your local cable listings.

 All broadcasts have real-time captioning for the deaf or hard of hearing.

-You can watch live streaming of all House proceedings and certain committee meetings on the Queen's Park Webcast page of this site.
+You can watch live streaming of all House proceedings and certain committee meetings on the Queen's Park Webcasts page.
 On Fridays, when the House is not sitting, the webcast replays committee hearings recorded earlier that week.
 In addition, visit this page to view our archive of Question Period from every sitting day.